apigee/streetcarts-tutorial/streetcarts/clients/postman/README.md

 * **User**

   POST/PUT/DELETE StreetCarts calls require an API BaaS access token, which the **Authenticate user** call gets by passing an API BaaS username and password.

-The StreetCarts seeding script created sample users that you can use (creds are in /streetcarts/proxies/src/gateway/bin/seed/data/users.json).
-Of you can create a new user with the **Create user** call to set your own username and password.
+  **Existing users** - The StreetCarts seeding script created sample users that you can use (creds are in `/streetcarts/proxies/src/gateway/bin/seed/data/users.json`).

+  **Create new user** - Or you can create a new user with the **Create user** call to set your own username and password.

 * **Authenticate user**
   * For the "Authenticate user" endpoint, add credentials needed to request and OAuth token.
       1. In the collection, click the **Authenticate user** call to edit it.